-- Describe the timing and processes planned for cessation of operations and the closure of the development, particularly any risks of impacts to water-dependent assets that may arise during this phase (e.g., when dismantling and removing infrastructure).
-Explain how such risks will be avoided or mitigated. - Describe how land disturbed by mining activities will be progressively rehabilitated to a safe and stable landform that does not cause environmental harm and is able to sustain one or more approved post-mining land uses (PMLUs).
-Give details of the consultation with regulators and the community about the intended

-PMLUs, the targets associated with their achievement and how achievement of these targets may be hampered by, for example, site geology and climatic extremes.

-- Specify and justify the methods and techniques that will be used to achieve particular rehabilitation targets and milestones.
-Explain how these methods may be constrained by project-specific features (e.g., topography, climate, geology and hydrology). - Describe how the effectiveness of the proposed rehabilitation methods and techniques will be monitored, and present details (e.g., parameters, sampling frequency) of a monitoring program for demonstrating successful achievement of the targeted PMLUs across the project area after mining or CSG extraction has finished.
-These monitoring programs should be linked to explicit milestones for completion of progressive stages of rehabilitation, and should include appropriate baseline data against which to judge the effectiveness of the rehabilitation - Describe all final landforms and voids that may remain after closure, and specify the predicted legacy impacts that may persist, such as ongoing effects on surface water and groundwater movements and water quality, erosion and sedimentation, and habitat fragmentation of water-dependent species and communities.
-Evaluate the adequacy of the modelling underlying these predictions, especially all sources of uncertainty. - Assess the likely long-term risks of impacts to water resources and water-dependent assets posed by various options for the final landform design, including complete or partial backfilling of mining voids.
-Assessment of the final landform for which approval is being sought should consider: - stability (e.g., to erosion and slumping), soil geochemistry and quality (relevant for post-closure establishment of vegetation) and the likely effects of the final landform on long-term surface water and groundwater behaviour (e.g., fluxes and runoff) and water quality, including salinity, pH, toxicity and concentrations of contaminants; - geochemistry and its potential effects on seepage through waste rock (e.g., fully or partially re-filled voids, remnant rock dumps) and on the quality of water exiting from mine adits and other post-closure sources; - groundwater behaviour and rate and depths of water table recovery, including timeframe and final levels of stabilisation; and, - available measures (and their likely effectiveness and feasibility) to avoid or mitigate legacy impacts from the final landform and any voids on water resources and water-dependent assets.
+- Describe the timing and processes planned for cessation of operations and the closure of the development, particularly any risks of impacts on water-dependent assets that may arise during this phase (e.g., when dismantling and removing infrastructure).
+Explain how such risks will be avoided or mitigated. - If appropriate, qualitatively describe the various final landform options that were considered and their likely legacy impacts on water resources.
+This context will be useful for justifying the choice of the proposed final landform and how it avoids or mitigates risks of legacy impacts on water resources. - Ideally, describe how land disturbed by mining activities will be progressively rehabilitated to a safe and stable landform that does not cause environmental harm to water resources and is able to sustain one or more approved post-mining land uses (PMLUs).
+Give details of the consultation with regulators and the community about the intended PMLUs, the targets associated with their achievement, and how achievement of these targets may be hampered by, for example, site geology and climatic extremes. - If requested by regulators, specify and justify the methods and techniques that will be used to achieve particular rehabilitation targets and milestones.
+Explain how these methods may be constrained by project-specific features (e.g., topography, climate, geology and hydrology). - If appropriate, describe how the effectiveness of the proposed rehabilitation methods and techniques for protecting or restoring water resources will be monitored, and present details (e.g., parameters, sampling frequency) of a monitoring program for demonstrating successful achievement of the targeted PMLUs across the project area after mining or CSG extraction has finished.
+These monitoring programs should be linked to explicit milestones for completion of progressive stages of rehabilitation, and should include appropriate baseline data against which to judge the effectiveness of the rehabilitation. - Describe the final landform and any voids that may remain after closure, and specify the predicted legacy impacts that may persist, such as ongoing effects on surface water and groundwater movements and water quality, erosion and sedimentation, and habitat fragmentation of water-dependent species and communities.
+Evaluate the adequacy of the modelling underlying these predictions, especially all sources of uncertainty. - Assess qualitatively the likely long-term risks of impacts on water resources and water-dependent assets posed by various options for the final landform design, including complete or partial backfilling of mining voids.
+Assessment of the final landform for which approval is being sought should consider: - stability (e.g., resistance to erosion and slumping), soil geochemistry and quality (relevant for post-closure establishment of vegetation) and the likely effects of the final landform on long-term surface water and groundwater behaviour (e.g., fluxes and runoff) and on water quality, including salinity, pH, toxicity and concentrations of contaminants - geochemistry and its potential effects on seepage through waste rock (e.g., fully or partially refilled voids, remnant rock dumps) and on the quality of water exiting from mine adits and other post-closure sources - groundwater behaviour and rate and depths of water table recovery, including timeframe and final levels of stabilisation - available measures (and their likely effectiveness and feasibility) to avoid or mitigate legacy impacts from the final landform and any voids on water resources and water-dependent assets.